vincentwenxuan/playgroud/Design Patterns/README.txt

-Strategy -- exampled by a ship that can change its weapon(gun, bomb) to different kind Observer -- exampled by a newspaper store that distribute newspaper to different people Decorator -- exampled by KFC combo meal to caculate price with different settings
+Strategy -- exampled by a ship that can change its weapon(gun, bomb) to different kind Observer -- exampled by a newspaper store that distribute newspaper to different people Decorator -- exampled by beverage order with customized condiments